Tag Questions ESL Games, Activities and Worksheets

 ESL Tag Questions Activity - Grammar and Speaking: Guessing, Completing and Writing Sentences, Asking and Answering Questions from Prompts - Intermediate (B1) - 25 minutes

 In this engaging tag questions activity, students use tag questions to check information that they are sure and unsure of.
-To begin, students complete six sentences on the worksheet with names of students they are sure match with the information in the statements.
+To begin, students complete six sentences on the worksheet with the names of students they are sure match with the information in the statements.
 Students then write six more statements about their classmates, three they are quite sure of and three they are unsure of.
 Students write a mixture of affirmative and negative statements in various tenses.
 When the students have finished, they check the information by asking tag questions to the people they wrote about.
 Students put a tick or cross next to each statement, depending on whether it is right or wrong.
 When everyone has finished, students tell the class how many statements they guessed correctly.

 No Doubt Preview